-Castle Craig is open and safe and we continue to offer our much needed residential addiction treatment for patients at this time.
+Castle Craig is open and safe and we continue to offer our much needed residential addiction treatment for patients during the Coronavirus pandemic.

 Information on Actions & Measures Taken at Castle Craig Hospital

 Castle Craig Hospital continues to provide access to essential acute medical and clinical care during this period of unprecedented health threat posed by the pandemic of coronavirus (Covid-19).
 Alcohol and substance use disorders are amongst the most prevalent of mental health disorders globally.